-Conservation group: time running out to address solar production - South Carolina Radio Network
+Conservation group: Time running out to address solar production - South Carolina Radio Network

 “We need to finish the job from last year,” said John Tynan with Conservation Voters of South Carolina.

-Tynan said two utilities will meet net metering caps on solar energy within the next few months, so that’s why there’s urgency in getting the bill passed.
+Tynan said Duke Energy and SCE&G/Dominion Energy will both meet net metering caps on solar energy within the next few months, so that’s why there’s urgency in getting the bill passed.

-Tynan said Duke Energy will meet its neet metering limit some time in March and SCE&G will meet its limit some time between March and May.

-Net metering is a way utilities give solar users credit for every kilowatt they produce at the same rate they would pay for electric.
+Net metering describes the method utilities use to give solar users credit for every kilowatt they produce at the same rate they would pay for electric.
 State lawmakers put the cap on the percentage of utilities’ capacity dedicated to net metering as part of a compromise to create the program in 2014

-“This is an all-out push,” he said.
+“This is an all-out push,” Tynan said.
 “It’s really centered around injecting competition into every level of the energy marketplace.”

 The Senate Clean Energy Access Act and the House Energy Freedom Acts are designed to allow companies who provide alternative energy sources to be allowed to operate in areas of the state already serviced by large utility companies or cooperatives.